What is the Government-in-Action Youth Tour?

 - Selection - Judging and selection will be made by a committee composed of board members, administration, and selected staff members of EEA.
 If an applicant is an immediate family member of a committee member, the committee member will abstain from participating in that year's selection.

-To be considered in 2018, your completed application must be returned to EEA's main office at 801 N. Broadway, P. O. Box K, Cortez, Colorado, 81321, no later than 11:30 a.m. on Friday, December 8, 2017.
-To obtain an application, please download here, pick an application up at your school's counseling office or EEA's main office in Cortez.
+To be considered in 2019, your completed application must be returned to the Empire Electric office at 801 N. Broadway, P. O. Box K, Cortez, Colorado, 81321, no later than 11:30 a.m. on Friday, December 14, 2018.
+To obtain an application, please download here, pick an application up at your school's counseling office or Emire's office in Cortez.

 SCHOLARSHIPS are also available for high school grads, those continuing their college education, and adults returning to college.